kantonyan/preprocessing-eye-tracking-data-/README.md

 # preprocessing-eye-tracking-data-
 I share my codes on extraction of fixations and saccades on ROIs of a stimuli.
 I created and used the codes for my dissertation.
-See the example of the stimuli I used (infographic).
+See the example of the stimuli I used (Set1.pptx, infographic).

 First, I run edf2asc64.exe program and converted edf files extracted from eye-tracker to asc files.